 I was here 20 years ago and always longed to come back.
 I was not disappointed.
 Ingenious models demonstrating mechanical advantage.
 I even pulled a steam locomotive a few feet!
 Many museums in the area and one can get a deal on multiple visits.
 Just go and take the kids!

 Enginuity is a great little interactive museum that shows children and adults alike how power is produced and used, it includes water power, wind power, friction power and even a new interactive iron making room.
 There's a quiet room for children with sensory needs and a craft room with activities.
 Because the majority of the equipment is interactive, children can literally touch almost everything which is fantastic for inquisitive fingers.
 I feel the only down side is that they could have more to do.
 At £10.50 for an adult and £6.50 per child you can walk round within an hour, see everything and leave.
 We spent a few hours there as we took our time and explained how every model worked.
+2 favourite models/interactives: Sand holographic volcano and evolution.
+How iron is made interactive kiln room.

+Visited while in the area using our Pass Plus.
+Friendly staff, interesting interacting exhibits, and a nice craft workshop for the children.
 A number of the larger exhibits seem to be broken at the moment, which is a shame.
 I didn't mind too much as entry was covered with the pass, hopefully they can be fixed soon

 Not that large, but good fun - reminds me of 'Launchpad' at The Science Museum.
 Lots of interactive exhibits that kids will enjoy playing with - as always seems to be the way with these things, though, not everything works properly.
 The 'water cycle' exhibit was a firm favourite with #2 son, whereas the live topographic projection onto a sandpit was a winner with his older sibling.
 Definitely worth a visit.

 The museum is good, although the stand out water learning and play display in the centre of the main room doesn't work as intended and is becoming a bit of a pink elephant.
+We have the iron bridge museum's pass and would recommend this to those who live locally.

 I was here 20 years ago and always longed to come back.
 I was not disappointed.
 Ingenious models demonstrating mechanical advantage.
 I even pulled a steam locomotive a few feet!
 Many museums in the area and one can get a deal on multiple visits.
 Just go and take the kids!